 Parents and carers are invited for an Induction Evening to meet key staff including Mr Di’Iasio (Headteacher), Miss McCall (Deputy Headteacher) and Mr Harrison (Head of Year 7), to hear about how they can be involved with the school and to discuss any concerns.
 We will discuss the plans for the two week induction period and discuss bus routes.

-In July, all Year 6 pupils join us for the last two weeks of the Summer Term.
-The fortnight is designed as the final part of the induction process which enables students to set aside any concerns they may have before the summer holidays.
+In July, all Year 6 pupils join us for the last week of the Summer Term.
+The week is designed as the final part of the induction process which enables students to set aside any concerns they may have before the summer holidays.
 Over the two week period students experience the school at its best and attend a wide range of lessons, participate in International Day and experience our Summer Fair.
 Year 6 pupils will also be invited to participate in, and watch, Sports Day.
 One particular highlight will be a 24 hour team building residential with activities designed to help pupils find new friends and get to know each other.
 All pupils will be involved in a programme of adventure activities in the countryside, led by a team of qualified instructors and Wales High School staff.